How to use Modern Authentication (ADAL) with Skype for Business

 What's in this article?

-On your on-premises ADFS server(s), download the Setup-AdfsOAuthTrustForSfB script.
-(This needs to be done per ADFS farm or independent ADFS server(s).
-It does not need to be done on ADFS Proxy or proxies).
+On your on-premises AD FS server(s), download the Setup-AdfsOAuthTrustForSfB script.
+(This needs to be done per AD FS farm or independent AD FS server(s).
+It does not need to be done on AD FS Proxies or Web Application Proxies.)

 Make a note of the internal and external Web Service fully qualified domain names (FQDNs) for your Skype for Business Server pool or Standard Edition server.
 This needs to be done for all the Skype for Business Pools.